John and Lorena Bobbitt: Lorena

 After the trial, Lorena attempted to keep a low profile and reverted to the use of her maiden name, Gallo.
-In October 1996, she visited her native country Ecuador, where she met with then-President Abdalá Bucaram for an official dinner.
-Some time later the two would baptize a child as a godmother and a godfather.
+In October 1996, she visited Ecuador, where she met with then-President Abdalá Bucaram for an official dinner.
+Some time later the two would baptize a child as godparents.
 Bucaram was criticized for inviting Lorena to the dinner.

-In December 1997, Lorena made news when she was charged with assault for punching her mother, Elvia Gallo, as they watched television.
-She was eventually acquitted of assault, and her mother continued to live with her.
 In 2007, she was working at a beauty salon in Washington, D.C., and, the same year, founded Lorena's Red Wagon organization, which helps prevent domestic violence through family-oriented activities.

 In June 2008, Lorena appeared on the CBS News program The Early Show, where she talked about her life since the incident.
 In the interview, she said that she was in a long-term relationship with a man named Dave Bellinger and that they had a two-and-a-half-year-old daughter.

 Joint public appearance

-Although Lorena told Oprah Winfrey in April 2009 that she had no interest in talking to John, they appeared together on the show The Insider in May 2009.
-It was their first meeting since their divorce.
-On the show, John apologized to her for the way he treated her during their marriage.
+Although Lorena told Oprah Winfrey in April 2009 that she had no interest in talking to John, they appeared together on the show The Insider in May 2009, their first meeting since their divorce.
+During that meeting, John apologized to her for the way he treated her during their marriage.
 John claimed that he still loved her and continued to send her Valentine's Day cards and flowers.